 The Email subsystem is responsible for forwarding user jobs to a remote IT system via SMTP.
 In the evaluated configuration, the user jobs may have originated from a scanto-email operation or a scan-to-fax operation with the fax server configured.
 The Operating System subsystem is invoked to open the file containing the user data and decrypt it.
-When the user job has been forwarded, the Operating System subsystem is invoked to delete the file containing the user data and zeroize the memory in which the data was stored.
-Audit information is generated upon job completion and forwarded to the Audit subsystem via the Object Store subsystem
+When the user job has been forwarded, the Operating System subsystem is invoked to delete the file containing the user data and wipe the area of the hard disk on which the data was stored.
+Audit information is generated upon job completion and forwarded to the Audit subsystem via the Object Store subsystem.